For candidates, having completed their BA and/or MA in another field of education than hospitality, BBI offers two customised options.

 Our institution systematically carries out evaluations of the quality of teaching and teaching staff.
 At the end of each academic year, all students are asked to complete an evaluation questionnaire.
 In this way, the teaching staff and the academic board get feedback and can make appropriate improvements.

-The grading system is based on the match between ECTS credits and SCQF credits.
+The grading system is based on ECTS credits.

 Our programmes are fully in line with the overall objectives of the Bologna agreements, which are intended to facilitate the construction of a "European Higher Education Area".
 We apply the principles of these agreements, including the implementation of the European Credit Transfer and Accumulation System - ECTS.